f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab3/lab3.rst

 .. note:: This pipeline executes 2 Ansible playbooks.

     #.
-One playbook to install NAP (Nginx Plus included)
+One playbook to install NAP (which also installs NGINX Plus)
     #.
 The last playbook is just there to fix an issue in UDF for the DNS resolver